The Ugly Duckling: Commentaries and criticism

-In reviewing Hans Christian Andersen: A New Life by biographer Jens Andersen, British journalist Anne Chisholm writes "Andersen himself was a tall, ugly boy with a big nose and big feet, and when he grew up with a beautiful singing voice and a passion for the theater, he was cruelly teased and mocked by other children".
+In reviewing Hans Christian Andersen: A New Life by biographer Jens Andersen, British literary critic Anne Chisholm writes "Andersen himself was a tall, ugly boy with a big nose and big feet, and when he grew up with a beautiful singing voice and a passion for the theater, he was cruelly teased and mocked by other children".

 Speculation suggests that Andersen was the illegitimate son of Prince Christian Frederik (later King Christian VIII of Denmark), and found this out sometime before he wrote the book, and then that being a swan in the story was a metaphor not just for inner beauty and talent but also for secret royal lineage.

 According to Carole Rosen, the story was inspired in part by Andersen's friend Jenny Lind.

 Variations

 An alternate version of the tale ("The Blue Hen's Chicken") was included in Joel Chandler Harris's Mr. Rabbit at Home.
 A Sequel to Little Mr. Thimblefinger and His Queer Country (1895).
-Since the story stops at the moment of the birth of the puddle duckling within the family of chicks, the message of the tale could be totally different, focusing on the "bad temper" and the snobbery of the Blue Hen who thus - having found herself with a such an anomalous son - is punished by ending up on everyone's lips and constantly being pointed at.
+Since the story stops at the moment of the birth of the puddle duckling within the family of chicks, the message of the tale could be totally different, focusing on the "bad temper" and the snobbery of the Blue Hen who thus - having found herself with such an anomalous son - is punished by ending up on everyone's lips and constantly being pointed at.